Will Roku Work on Any TV? (Is it Compatible?)

 Today, the story is quite different.
 It’s rare to find a TV that’s 720p anymore.
 But of course, they do still exist.

-Roku devices should automatically adjust and down-convert to the best available resolution that your TV has to offer.
+Firestick devices should automatically adjust and down-convert to the best available resolution that your TV has to offer.

 But sometimes that doesn’t happen if the device’s resolution setting isn’t set to Auto.

 See if that does the trick.
-Occasionally this won’t work ,or you’ll see an “invalid format” error appear.
+Occasionally this won’t work or you’ll see an “invalid format” error appear.

 If that’s the case, definitely try the work around that I describe next.